mtlynch/mtlynch.io/content/retrospectives/2022/06/index.md

 | Revenue from conversions   | $1,314.91 | $7,649.60 |
 | Revenue on ad spend (ROAS) | 1.63      | 1.79      |

 About 30% of my revenue goes to hardware and labor costs, so a ROAS of 1.43 is roughly breakeven (1.43 - 30% = 1.0).
 Anything higher is profitable.
-At 1.79, I'm still making $0.26 for every dollar I spend on ads, so I'll keep it going.
+At 1.79, I'm still making $0.26 for every dollar I spend on ads, so I'll keep going.

-TinyPilot's new digital marketing consultant reviewed our Google Ads account and identified several places where I was overspending on low-value keywords, so we'll likely be able to improve these numbers over the next few months.
+TinyPilot's new digital marketing consultant reviewed my Google Ads account and identified several places where I was overspending on low-value keywords, so we'll likely be able to improve these numbers over the next few months.

 ## Side projects